DidaCloud/az-2005/Instructions/Labs/01-create-devops-assistant.md

     This code uses the `FunctionInvocationContext` object to determine which plugin and function were invoked.

-1. Add the following logic to request the user's permission to book the flight:
+1. Add the following logic to request the user's permission to proceed with the operation:

+    Be sure to keep the correct indentation level.

     **Python**
     ```python
     # Request user approval
     print("System Message: The assistant requires approval to complete this operation.
 Do you approve (Y/N)")